Weakley County Celebrates 200 Years

 “Weakley County’s Bicentennial showcases the rich history of our region.
 An event like this happens once in a lifetime,” said Mayor Bynum.
 “We are honored to celebrate two hundred years of successes, challenges, changes, triumphs, and the inspirational people who worked hard to make our county the special place that it is today.
 This is both a time to reflect on our past and look forward to the future of Weakley County.”

-The Bicentennial Steering Committee of volunteers are Tommy Moore, James Roy Pope, Melinda Goode, Ann Marie Norrid, Brad Thompson, Ashley Pinkston, Jimmy Westbrook, Rachel Lovell, April Jones, Nathan Morgan, Hannah Alexander, Gary Eddings, Ty Smithson, Paul Tinkle, Michelle Clements, Lori Mathis, Angie Hewett, Robert Nunnley, Danny Donaldson, Joyce Washington, Mike Rea, June Kemp, Vera Shanklin, Tara Tansil-Gentry, Hollianne Carver, Erica Moore, and Aline Roberts.
+The Bicentennial Steering Committee of volunteers are Tommy Moore, James Roy Pope, Melinda Goode, Ann Marie Norrid, Brad Thompson, Ashley Pinkston, Jimmy Westbrook, Rachel Lovell, April Jones, Nathan Morgan, Hannah Alexander, Gary Eddings, Ty Smithson, Paul Tinkle, Michelle Clements, Lori Mathis, Angie Hewett, Robert Nunley, Danny Donaldson, Joyce Washington, Mike Rea, June Kemp, Vera Shanklin, Tara Tansil-Gentry, Erica Moore, Aline Roberts, Erik Nordberg, Lauren Griffin, Gary Roberts, Denise Boane, and Maria Lackey

-The Bicentennial Steering Committee invites all interested individuals who are interested in sponsoring this momentous occasion to email bicentennial@weakleycountytn.gov.
+The Bicentennial Steering Committee invites all individuals who are interested in sponsoring this momentous occasion to email [email protected] and to submit all other questions and inquiries to [email protected].
+We can't wait to celebrate with all of you!

 Mayor Bynum recently met with representatives of all the county’s communities to establish a Weakley County Bicentennial Steering Committee.
 The committee is made up of a diverse group of individuals from across the county who are planning a celebration schedule to commemorate two hundred years of Weakley County.